armory/docs/content/en/cd-as-a-service/setup/quickstart.md

 You can use these constraints _between_ environments and _within_ environments:

 - During your next deployment, you need to issue a manual approval between `staging` and `prod`.
-- Within the `prod` deployment, CD-as-a-Service creates a 25/75% traffic split between your app versions.
+- Within the `prod` deployment, CD-as-a-Service creates a traffic split between your app versions: 75% goes to the old version and 25% goes to the new version.
 CD-as-a-Service waits for your approval before continuing the deployment.

 **Deploy**